Atlanta United Signs Cooper Sanchez to Short-Term Agreement

 Atlanta United FC News Release

-ATLANTA -Atlanta United today announced that it has signed Cooper Sanchez to a Short-Term Agreement ahead of Saturday's match against Seattle Sounders FC (7:30 p.m.
+ATLANTA -Atlanta United today announced that it has signed Cooper Sanchez to a Short-Term Agreement, making him available for today's Leagues Cup match against Necaxa (7:30 p.m.
+ET, MLS Season Pass on Apple TV, 92.9 The Game, La Mejor) and Saturday's match against Pumas in Orlando (9 p.m.
 ET, MLS Season Pass on Apple TV, 92.9 The Game, La Mejor).
-This will be Sanchez's third Short-Term Agreement of the season.
+This will be Sanchez's fourth and final Short-Term Agreement of the season.

 Per 2025 MLS Roster Rules and Regulations, a club may sign a player, age 25 or younger during the league season, from its affiliate (MLS NEXT Pro) to a maximum of four Short-Term Agreements (up to four-day contracts) each season (maximum of 16 days).
 An individual player may be included on up to four MLS league season match rosters each season, however, that player may appear in no more than two MLS league season matches.
 An individual player may appear in any number of non-league games during the terms of his four Short-Term Agreements.